stellar-deprecated/integration-tests/README.md

 compliance internal | 8002 | No
 FI server with proxy to `compliance` auth server | 8003 | **Yes**

-FI Container is built `FROM stellar/integration-tests-dependencies:latest` (source in `/dependencies-container`) which installs system dependencies and caches glide dependencies so FI Container runs much faster.

 #### DB Container

 Docker container with a DB server that provides storage for `bridge` and `compliance` servers.